Jordyderuijter/node-upnp-client/README.md

 DESCRIPTION:
 ------------

-Get a list of the upnp devices on your local network thru nodejs and return networkServices like objects
+Get a list of the UPNP devices on your local network through nodejs and return networkServices like objects.

-I developped it to work with https://github.com/richtr/plug.play.js
+I developed it to work with https://github.com/richtr/plug.play.js

-Exemple:
+Example:
 --------

 <pre>